louisfb01/start-machine-learning/README.md

 You can also create teams for kaggle competition and learn with people!
 I suggest you join a community to find a team and learn with others, it is always better than alone.
 Check out the next section for that.

-## NLP Enthusiast?
+## Want to build language models/apps?
 Check this out!<a name="nlp"></a>
-I had a lot of requests about people wanting to focus on NLP or even learn machine learning strictly for NLP tasks.
+I had a lot of requests from people wanting to focus on natural language processing (NLP) (models dealing with language) or even learn machine learning strictly for NLP tasks.
 This is a section dedicated to that need.
 Happy NLP learning!
 * [A complete roadmap to master NLP in 2022](https://www.analyticsvidhya.com/blog/2022/01/roadmap-to-master-nlp-in-2022/)
 * [Become an NLP pro with Coursera's Natural Language Processing Specialization by deeplearning.ai](https://coursera.pxf.io/P0vO9e) - Paid
  _"Break into the NLP space.
 Master cutting-edge NLP techniques through four hands-on courses!"_